Beef Bourguignon Recipe [Video]

-Beef Bourguignon is a classic dish originated from the Burgundy region of eastern France, which quickly became our favorite comfort food.
+Beef Bourguignon is a classic dish that originated from the Burgundy region of eastern France, which quickly became our favorite comfort food.
 The recipe is rich in veggies and flavors, and the meat is super moist, which literally melts in your mouth.
 Also, I have included a short video on how to prepare this dish.

-With colder weather season, this is the perfect dish to indulge yourself.
-If you crave delicious and tender beef recipes, we suggest you also check the Slow Cooker Corned Beef, Slow Cooker Beef Stew and Slow Cooker Yankee Roast.
+With the colder weather season, this is the perfect dish to indulge yourself.
+If you crave delicious and tender beef recipes, we suggest you also check the Slow Cooker Corned Beef, Slow Cooker Beef Stew, and Slow Cooker Yankee Roast.